MFYDev/THUIARWeb/README.md

 After you finish setting the config, all you need to do is customize the `content` folder.
 It contains all files that display on our website.

+You just need to customize files in `/content/[language]`.
+Here are the demonstration of each folder in this path.

+ - **authors**: Contains folks who are/were in THUIAR.
-Files within the `./content/zh/home/` are the main pages display on the homepage.
+ - **home**: Files within this folder are the main pages display on the homepage.
 You can choose whether to show each widget by changing the value `active` in it.
+ - **monograph** & **publication** & **talk** & **textbook**: Just like the folder name.
+The structure of files in these two folders are similar with each other.
+Open them and you will get it.
+ - **post**: There is no content in it currently.
+Just save this folder in case future need.

 ## Create a publication